austinthiel/MD-Challenge/README.md

 - **"dequeued"** — The job was dequeued by a worker for processing.
 - **The HTML String** — If the job has been successfully completed by a worker, this endpoint will return the HTML string that was fetched.
 - **"failed"** — The worker attempted to process the URL, but failed (probably due to an invalid/nonexistent URL).

+OR a 400 response and a string: `"No job found under that ID"`

 ## Built With